TCU and Central Bank target illegal online gambling operations

-On one hand, at its extraordinary session on May 19, 2026, the Brazilian Federal Court of Accounts (Tribunal de Contas da União – TCU) reviewed the findings of an operational audit assessing the government’s efforts to curb illegal online gambling operators in Brazil, including the measures currently used to prevent and combat money laundering in connection with fixed-odds betting on virtual games.
+On one hand, at its extraordinary session on May 19, 2026, the TCU reviewed the findings of an operational audit assessing the government’s efforts to curb illegal operators in Brazil, including the measures currently used to prevent and combat money laundering in connection with fixed-odds betting on virtual games.

-The audit identified a number of structural shortcomings and led the TCU to issue recommendations aimed at strengthening the institutional framework for addressing illegal bets, with a broader role for other public authorities in addition to the Secretariat of Prizes and Betting (Secretaria de Prêmios e Apostas – SPA).
+The audit identified a number of structural shortcomings and led the TCU to issue recommendations aimed at strengthening the institutional framework for addressing illegal online gambling operators, with a broader role for other public authorities in addition to the Secretariat of Prizes and Betting (SPA in Portuguese).

-The audit points to a series of deficiencies that undermine both legal certainty in the sector and the effectiveness of enforcement efforts against illegal bets
+The Accounting Court points to a series of deficiencies that undermine both legal certainty in the sector and the effectiveness of enforcement efforts against illegal bets.

-See the main deficiencies identified by the TCU, as well as a summary table highlighting some of the measures proposed by the Court, in our bulletin, TCU audit highlights enforcement gaps in Brazil’s illegal betting market
+Find below the main gaps found by the TCU and the table summarizing some of the court’s main recommendations published in our newsletter: TCU audit highlights enforcement gaps in Brazil’s illegal betting market

 Shortly after the disclosure of the TCU"s decision, the Collegiate Board of Directors of the Central Bank of Brazil (Bacen) issued Resolution BCB No. 569, which amends Resolution BCB No. 343/2023, regulating the sharing of data and information on signs of fraud among financial institutions, as set forth in Joint Resolution No. 6/2023.

-The new Resolution takes effect immediately upon its publication in the Official Gazette.
+The new Resolution takes effect immediately upon its publication in the Federal Register (DOU in Portuguese).

 What changes